sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 For deterministic trasnsition systems bisimulation and trace equivalence coincide.

-### Branching bisimulation: is a bisimulation that takes hidden actions into account.
+### Branching bisimulation:

+-> is a bisimulation that takes hidden actions into account.

+## Weak trace equivalence:

+Two systems are weak trace equivalens, if they have the same set of traces, where invisible actions (tau) are ommited.

+- It's advantage is that this equivalence remove all the invisible actions, making an equivalent system smaller, thus easier to work with.